vamsibanda/forex-rl-challenge/README.md

 example.py contains an implementation that hourly balances a long-short portfolio.

+Up to 2x leverage is allowed.
+Your objective is to outperform below risk metrics.

 # Test results that I have obtained myself:
 Max.
 Drawdown: 2.56%
 Sortino Ratio: 13.65x